fmoessbauer/drace/README.md

---stacksz         : size of callstack used for race-detection (must be in [1,16]) --xml-file <file> : log races in valkyries xml format in this file --out-file <file> : log races in human readable format in this file
+--stacksz         : size of callstack used for race-detection (must be in [1,16]) --xml-file <file> : log races in valkyries xml format in this file --out-file <file> : log races in human readable format in this file --extctrl         : Use second process for symbol lookup and state-controlling (required for Dotnet)
 ```

 *Detector Parameters:*